elgentos/prismic-importer/README.md

 This little Laravel Zero command line tool can transform Gatsby sourced Markdown files into a Prismic JSON structure.

-It contains a `bundle:authors` command to take Markdown source files for the Author custom type to Prismic JSON files and bundles them into a ZIP.
+It contains a few commands in the `bundle:` namespace to take Markdown source files for a custom type to Prismic JSON files and bundles them into a ZIP.

 It can;